 Our CAS department addresses the companion animal needs for the Greater-Seattle area through the operation of a limited-admission, high placement shelter, meaning that no healthy adoptable animals are euthanized.
 A satellite cat adoption facility, spay/neuter clinic and a variety of other programs support these efforts.

 CAS interns are integral to our success as they participate in the daily work of the shelter.
-There are three tracks an internship can take: one is focused primarily on animal behavior (Animal Behavior and Care Interns); the Foster Care Intern supports our life-saving foster program by assisting with the direct care and basic veterinary medical needs of our most vulnerable population of animals; while the other is focused on advancing PAWS' programs and services through the Programs Internship.
+There are three tracks an internship can take: one is focused primarily on animal care (Animal Care and Behavior Interns); the Foster Care Intern supports our life-saving foster program by assisting with the direct care and basic veterinary medical needs of our most vulnerable population of animals; while the other is focused on advancing PAWS' programs and services through the Programs Internship.

 These internships are an excellent opportunity for individuals who are considering a career in animal welfare, are interested in animal sheltering, want to learn more about companion animals and their behavior, and who support the PAWS mission.